hbshci/fhi/content/challenge/process.md

 * Be willing to share all application information with the public. _Do not disclose any information that you do not want to share or that you consider confidential._

-* Be available and responsive to questions between XX-XX so that an HBS case study can be written about the innovation.
+* Be available and responsive to questions between {{gsheets.dates.challenge-applicant-must-be-available-questions.rangeString}} so that an HBS case study can be written about the innovation.

 * Have the ability to implement the scale up plan proposed by the applicant, including any rights to an underlying product.

-* Travel to Boston for April 15-16, 2015 in order to present at the Forum on Health Care Innovation conference.
+* Travel to Boston for {{gsheets.dates.conference-date-main.rangeString}} in order to present at the Forum on Health Care Innovation conference.